Shopping for consignment store clothes? Why you need a consignment store strategy for sustainable style.

 Do your homework.

-Figure out the stores near you (if you are going to be using stores with physical locations) and go to their websites to read about their consignment rules.
+Figure out the stores near you (if you are going to be using stores with physical locations) and go to their websites to read about their consignment policies.
 If they don’t have that online, call to ask or go in person.
 Questions to ask:

 - What brands they take, if they limit the items by when they were originally sold and if they have a minimum purchase price for the items they accept?
 By this I mean, some stores only take items that originally sold for $50 or more.